material-extensions/vscode-material-icon-theme/README.md

 }
 ```

-You can see the available file icon names (e.g. 'angular') in the overview above.

 ### Folder associations

 The following configuration can customize the folder icons.
 It is also possible to overwrite existing associations and create nice combinations.
 For example you could change the folder theme to "classic" and define icons only for the folder names you like.